-3.3.9.2.2 LcpEffPolicyAuthoritiesData byte stream
+3.3.8.2.2 LcpEffPolicyAuthoritiesData byte stream

 The method for constructing the data byte stream is straightforward.
-For each authority, if it contains a matching element and is unique, its representation will be derived from LIST_DSCR; if not, an empty buffer will represent it.
+For each authority, if it contains a matching element, its representation will be derived from LIST DSCR; if not, an empty buffer will represent it.

-For signed elements, EffListData is constructed by concatenating:
+For signed lists, EffListData is constructed by concatenating:

-• The signature algorithm ID

-- The hash algorithm ID associated with the signature - For RSASSA this is the hash algorithm used to create the encoded message-it is extracted from the encoded message during signature verification in DER-encoded form, and then converted to its TPM2.0-compliant 16-bit ID. - For ECDSA this is the hash algorithm used to create the message digest.
-For P-256 signatures, it is SHA256; for P-384 it is SHA384; for SM2 it is SM3. - The PubkeySize taken from the LCP_SIGNATURE2 structure - EffAuthDigest as computed according to 3.3.9.2.1
+- The signature algorithm ID - The hash algorithm ID associated with the signature - For RSASSA this is the hash algorithm used to create the encoded message-it is extracted from the encoded message during signature verification in DER-encoded form, and then converted to its TPM2.0-compliant 16-bit ID. - For SM2 this is the hash algorithm used to create the message digest, which is SM3.